Better decisions for a better world

 The courses in our programme use a significant amount of mathematics and even though we provide mathematics training in the methods courses, this training moves at a fast pace.
 In our experience we have found that a minimum level of prior mathematics proficiency is required.
 The International Office will determine whether your mathematics level is sufficient.

-For the mathematics requirement you will need to to show proof of completing 'VWO Mathematics A or B' with minimum grade 6.0 in the Dutch grading system or a foreign equivalent.
+For the mathematics requirement you will need to to show proof of completing the Dutch 'VWO Mathematics A or B' or a foreign equivalent.

-You can find further foreign equivalents on our PPE diploma list.
+You can find examples of accepted foreign equivalents - including the mathematics requirements for the International Baccalaureate Diploma, GCE A-levels and German Abitur - on our PPE diploma list.

 After you've applied for the programme and uploaded the required documents in your VU Dashboard, the International Office will determine whether your diploma is equivalent to the Dutch VWO-diploma and whether your mathematics level is sufficient.